 - 1.2.1 A request for changes to the Proposed Scheme was made at Deadline 4 (12th March 2021).
 These changes can be characterised as: amendments to the proposed earthworks; stabilisation works to the northern bank of the River Coquet; and a proposed new southern access works. - 1.2.2 The environmental impacts of these changes to the Scheme are assessed in the following documents: - ES Addendum: Earthworks Amendments for Change Request (Document Reference: 6.36); - ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); - ES Addendum: Southern Access Works for Change Request (Document Reference: 6.240; - 1.2.3 The Tables, below, use the conclusions of these ES Addendums to assess whether the changes to the Scheme have a material effect on its compliance with the NPS NN.
-There are minor adverse effects resulting from the changes to the Scheme, these include biodiversity and cumulative impact. - 1.2.4 Following the acceptance of the design changes for examination, the Outline CEMP (Application Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40). - 1.2.5 The documents and their associated reference numbers depicted in the Tables below are representative of the design changes implemented at Deadline 4.
-The documents subject to amendment following the design changes can be found in the Application Document Tracker (Document Reference: AS-002)
+There are minor adverse effects resulting from the changes to the Scheme, these include biodiversity and cumulative impact.
+Whilst additional adverse impacts are acknowledged, this does not alter our assessment of the Scheme's overall compliance with the NPS NN. - 1.2.4 Following the acceptance of the design changes for examination, the Outline CEMP

+(Application Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40). - 1.2.5 The documents and their associated reference numbers depicted in the Tables below are representative of the design changes implemented at Deadline 4.The documents subject to amendment following the design changes can be found in the Application Document Tracker (Document Reference: AS-002).